-No matter what kind of structure you are building, you can’t forget about the floor.
-The floors are important because they provide structure and support, as well as insulation and protection.
-The floor of one building will have different requirements of another, though.
+No matter what kind of structure you are building, the floor is important because it provides structure, support, insulation, and protection.
+The floor of one building will have different requirements than another, though.

 If you are building a chicken coop, you will need to choose the floor materials carefully.
-Some materials may be cheap but ineffective, whereas others may be effective but expensive.
-Being able to weigh the different materials against one another can help you determine the best material for your needs.
+Some may be cheap but ineffective, while others may be effective but expensive.
+Being able to compare the different materials can help you determine the best one for your needs.

-In this article, we are going to give you the six best flooring options for a chicken coop.
-We will go into detail about each material type, as well as explain why material matters and help you pick which option is best for you.
-Let’s get started.
+In this article, we showcase the six best flooring options for a chicken coop.
+We go into detail about each material type, explain why material matters, and help you pick which option is best for you.
+Let’s get started!

 Why Does Floor Material Matter?